Miracle Cure for Alcoholism

 out to a warehouse where old records were stored.
 They promised to

-he looked through it, and found it hard to believe that the
+looked through it, and found it hard to believe that the treatment

 alcoholism.
 Nonetheless, he decided to investigate further.
 He had